 Welcome to Kilter.

-Our work is always surprising and playful, empowering and utterly involving – devotees say there is nothing else quite like Kilter!
+Our work is always surprising and playful, empowering and utterly involving for our audiences – devotees say there is nothing else quite like Kilter!

 Collaboration is at the heart of all our work.
 Our creative teams & collaborators are wonderfully diverse – musicians, actors, designers, teachers, community champions, scientists and environmentalists.